China flash HSBC PMI edges up in Oct but no indication of turnaround yet

 Most analysts believe authorities will continue to roll out modest support measures in coming months to bolster activity, but they are divided over whether policymakers will take more aggressive action such as across-the-board interest rate cuts unless conditions threaten to sharply deteriorate.

-"While the manufacturing sector likely stabilised in October, the economy continues to show signs of insufficient effective demand," said Hongbin Qu, chief economist for China at HSBC.
+"While the manufacturing sector likely stabilized in October, the economy continues to show signs of insufficient effective demand," said Hongbin Qu, chief economist for China at HSBC.

 "This warrants further policy easing and we expect more easing measures on both the monetary as well as fiscal fronts in the months ahead," Qu said.